SAP/code-pal-for-abap/docs/checks/pseudo-comment-usage.md

 ### What is the Intent of the Check?

-The pseudo comment usage check lists the number of Clean Code pseudo comments per object.
+The pseudo comment usage check lists the number of code pal for ABAP pseudo comments per object.
 Pseudo comments completely suppress the findings in ATC.
-Thus, this check can be used whether objects without any other finding use a lot of clean code pseudo comments to suppress findings.
+Thus, this check can be used whether objects without any other finding use a lot of pseudo comments to suppress findings.

 ### How does the check work?

-It simply counts the number of used clean code pseudo comments.
+It simply counts the number of used code pal for ABAP pseudo comments.

 ### Which attributes can be maintained?